Physics-50/Module-2/docs/week1.md

 As in the last module, you should first perform some exploratory measurements and record them in your data sheet assigned from Google Classroom.

 **Please take careful note that these first measurements are just intended as a very quick exploration.
-While we value careful measurements, we want to make sure you have time to do a careful study in the later part of today's lab.
-For this first exploration please just take a few quick measurements as suggested.
-The settings can be approximate and you only need to do each measurement once.
-We are just trying to work out whether the measurement is sensitive to each parameter or not.
-You do not need to estimate uncertainties for these initial explorations.**
+We want to make sure you have time to do a careful study in the later part of today's lab.
+For this first exploration please just take one quick measurement at each setting, as suggested.
+The settings can be approximate, and you do not need to estimate uncertainties.
+You are just trying to work out whether the measurement is sensitive to each parameter or not.**

-The ultimate goal of Module 2 is to determine the wavelength of your laser by measuring $$L$$ while varying $$x$$.
+The ultimate goal of Module 2 is to determine the wavelength of your laser by measuring $$L$$ for various values of $$x$$.
 However, at first you should get to know your apparatus and what quantities must be set carefully to give you precise and accurate results.
-Because this system is a little more complicated than your levitated beads, we provide a list of settings that you should be sure to check.
+Because this system is a little more abstract than your levitated beads, we provide a list of settings that you should be sure to check.
 For each setting, we ask you to change the experimental settings slightly and record how the change affects your measurements.

 To get started, quickly find the $$L$$ value required to produce an $$x$$ value of 10 cm.
-Use this single trial to estimate $$d$$ and check that your results are in the right range (no factors of ten from incorrect unit conversions, for example).
+Use this single trial to estimate $$d$$ and check that your results are in the right range (no factors of ten or a thousand from incorrect unit conversions, for example).

 Now focus on the angle of the diffraction grating, which ideally should be exactly perpendicular to the laser beam.
-What range of angles away from perfectly perpendicular to the laser beam might the grating accidentally have?
-Perhaps we might not notice if we were off by angles up to $$\pm 5^{\circ}$$.
+Perhaps you might not notice if it were off by angles up to $$\pm 5^{\circ}$$ (though this is actually pretty noticeable if you are paying attention).
 How important is this?
 To answer this question, first carefully set the diffraction grating perpendicular to the laser beam.
 You can do this by looking at the dim beam reflected by the diffraction grating.
 Adjust the diffraction grating so that the reflected beam retraces the incident beam (at least in the horizontal direction) by adjusting the diffraction grating until a spot from the reflected beam is visible on or just above/below the laser itself.
 Speak to your instructor if unclear and **remember never to put your eye in the path of a laser beam**.
 Measure $$L$$ required for $$x=10$$ cm under these conditions.
 Now purposefully "wiggle" the grating by adjusting the angle of the grating to $$\approx 5^{\circ}$$ relative to the perpendicular; you can get a rough idea of the angle using a protractor held above the center of the grating.
 Measure $$L$$ again.
 Now repeat the test with the grating rotated by $$\approx 5^{\circ}$$ relative to the perpendicular in the other direction.

 For the exploration above and those below, **repeated trials are not necessary** to give you a rough idea of your measurement's sensitivity to each factor.

 1. Distance from laser to diffraction grating.
 Change it by $$\pm$$ 1 cm and record how $$L$$ changes.

 2. The value of the diffraction spacing $$d$$ is also a parameter we can "wiggle," in a slightly less obvious way.
 Each diffraction grating could have manufacturing defects that cause $$d$$ to be slightly off from the stated value.
-We can explore this possibility by measuring $$x$$ at three positions on one diffraction grating.
+We can explore this possibility by measuring $$L$$ at three positions on one diffraction grating.
 This is just exploratory so you do not need to record the exact position you use on the grating; just take one measurement with the beam passing through the left side of the grating, one through the center and one to the right.
 You can adjust the position of the grating by sliding it in its holder - remember to only touch the grating by the cardboard edge.
 Record $$L$$ for three different parts of the grating.

 3. The distance $$x$$ between the $$n=0$$ and $$n=1$$ bright spots is something we will be systematically varying later, of course.
 But each time we set the value of $$x$$, we can only do so with some precision.
 Set <em>x</em> = 9 cm or 11 cm instead of 10 cm, and see how much the resulting $$L$$ changes.